-The latter group argues large projects need to adhere to processes that guarantee the outcome will match the requirements and specification.
+The latter group argues large projects need to adhere to processes that guarantee the outcome will match the requirements and specifications.

 The truth as always is somewhere in the middle.
-The best method used depends on the size and complexity of the project.
+The best project management method used depends on the size and complexity of the project.

-Hybrid project management is better suited for the majority of projects than agile or waterfall methods.
+Hybrid project management is better suited for the majority of projects in which agile or waterfall methods don’t fit.

-With the exception of very small projects which for them Agile is sufficient, most other projects should use the Hybrid method.
+With the exception of very small projects in which Agile is sufficient, most projects could benefit from using the Hybrid method.

 How Is Hybrid project management organized?

-The hybrid approach includes all the principles and elements identified in both agile and traditional methods.
+The hybrid approach includes the best principles and elements identified in both agile and traditional methods.